 Use a Phone App

-Starting with the most straightforward option, you can download a metronome app for your phone and listen to it through earphones.
+This is the most straightforward and cost-effective option, you can download a metronome app for your phone and listen to it through earphones (such as the SoundBrenner Metronome app).
 You will need to set the BPM for each track manually.

 Use a Dedicated Metronome